edwinacunav/hiddenchest/README.md

 mruby is a new endeavor by Matz and others to create a more lightweight, spec-adhering, embeddable Ruby implementation.
 You can think of it as a Ruby version of Lua.

 Due to heavy differences between mruby and MRI as well as lacking modules, running RPG Maker games with this binding will most likely not work correctly.
 It is provided as experimental code.
-You can eg. write your own ruby scripts and run them.
+You can eg. write your own Ruby scripts and run them.

 Some extensions to the standard classes/modules are provided, taking the RPG Maker XP helpfile as a quasi "reference".
 These include Marshal, File, FileTest and Time.